IaroslavKuzichev/rick_kuzichev-s_cinema/README.md

 # Rick Kuzichev's Cinema

-This is a simple movie and actor database website made in Django
+A simple movie and actor database website made in Django